Welcome to Jason documentation

 Jason aims at providing a platform of various potential services and use cases that share the same common need: accurate navigation.
 Examples of such services and applications follow:

 Jason was created with the photogrammetry workflow in mind: a drone logs both raw GNSS data as well as triggers several photographs, whose time tags are also logged by the receiver (Argonaut supports that as well as the NEO-M8T and ZED-F9P chipsets from ublox).
-The operator does not worry about base station because he made sure that the campaign area is under Jason coverage.
+The operator does not worry about base station because he has previously ensured that the campaign area is under Jason coverage.

 Once the campaign is over, the operator uploads the data to our service, which will automatically find the closest base station available and compute both the navigation solution (ideally using PPK) as well as georeference any time (camera) event present in the input file.
 This data can be later used in further steps of the processing.